 Where a Principal forms a preliminary view that an application will not succeed, applicants will be notified in writing.
 Applicants may respond to the Principal's preliminary view by making a submission to the Principal, no later than seven school days after receiving the preliminary view letter.

 If no submission is received, the Principal's preliminary view will be treated as the final decision and no further notice will be provided.

-The School EMP is internally reviewed each year, and if required, updated to reflect any changes to enrolment capacity and/or Programs of Excellence.
+The School EMP is internally reviewed each year, and if required, updated to reflect any changes to Student Enrolment Capacity and/or Programs of Excellence.

 This page was last reviewed on 30 Oct 2015